odud-by/uae-fdi-resilience-analysis/README.md

 - The Upside case raises 2025 inflows relative to the Base scenario, consistent with stronger oil-linked liquidity and investor confidence.
 - The Downside case lowers 2025 inflows, reflecting tighter global conditions and softer energy prices.
 - Across scenarios, 2026 outcomes converge, suggesting partial normalization after the initial scenario impact.
-- Differences across scenarios are most pronounced in 2025, when oil dynamics and persistence effects are strongest.
+- Differences across scenarios are most pronounced in 2025, when oil effects and persistence are strongest.

 These ARDL scenario results provide the stress-test range.
 The next sections introduce a trend anchor to account for recent structural momentum and assess how conclusions change when forecasts are anchored to post-pandemic inflow dynamics.